rizxyu/WGGraph/README.md

 ![WGGraph Cover](assets/cover.png)

-**WGGraph** is an advanced, professional-grade keyframe interpolation and motion architecture panel for Adobe After Effects.
+**WGGraph** xxx is a plugin that is forked from the arkagraph repository, with an effort to update a lot of new content in it. **WGGraph** is professional-grade keyframe interpolation and motion architecture panel for Adobe After Effects.
 It streamlines complex animation workflows by providing a visual, intuitive interface for curve manipulation, preset management, and keyframe easing engines.

 ---